bschalme/freshbooks-auth/README.md

 To get this example working, you'll need to set up an account at [FreshBooks](https://www.freshbooks.com), and then use their [Developer Portal](https://my.freshbooks.com/#/developer) to define an Application.
-They have a free tier.
+They have a 30-day free trial.

 Back here, copy `sentenv-sample` to `setenv`, and chmod +x it.
 Do the same for `envfile-sample`, copying it to `envfile`.